Sachi

 The lunch-versus-dinner divide at a restaurant like Sachi is worth thinking through carefully, because the two services function as almost distinct propositions.
 Lunch in Belgravia tends to draw a local crowd: residents, people working in the area's private offices, and those passing through after appointments at the neighbourhood's galleries and boutiques.
 The pace is lighter, the ambient noise lower, and the expectation is a meal that fits into an afternoon rather than anchoring it.
 For Japanese-influenced kitchens, this is often where lighter preparations, bowl-format dishes, and shorter menus do their clearest work.

 Evening service in this postcode moves into a different register entirely.
 Belgravia at dinner operates as an occasion destination.
 Tables are booked with more lead time, parties tend to be larger or more formally composed, and the expectation shifts toward a complete experience rather than a functional one.
 For Sachi, this means the evening is where the full breadth of the kitchen's range would be tested, and where the comparison to the neighbourhood's more established fine-dining addresses becomes more direct.
-In that context, the relevant peer set is not just other Japanese restaurants in London but the wider SW1 occasion-dining circuit, which includes well-capitalised addresses running the range from CORE by Clare Smyth to Dinner by Heston Blumenthal.
+In that context, the relevant comparable set is not just other Japanese restaurants in London but the wider SW1 occasion-dining circuit, which includes well-capitalised addresses running the range from CORE by Clare Smyth to Dinner by Heston Blumenthal.

 Where Sachi Sits in London's Japanese Dining Circuit